OsbornePro/NovaKey-Daemon/docs/index.md

 - Runs on your computer
 - Accepts secrets only from paired devices
 - Optional safety gates:
-  - arming (“push-to-type”)
+  - arming (*“push-to-type”*)
-  - two-man approval (approve then inject)
+  - two-man approval (*approve then inject*)
   - target allow/deny policy
-- Injects into the active application (clipboard fallback when blocked)
+- Injects into the active application (*injects into the focused field; if injection is blocked and policy allows, the daemon may copy the secret to clipboard and report this explicitly*)